 As chair, Levy oversees academic, administrative and budgetary matters for the department, which has over 100 tenured/tenure-track and professional-track faculty members, nearly 800 undergraduate majors and 200 graduate students, and teaches about 10,000 students a semester.

 “I would like to thank Dean Varshney for his strong support and commitment to the Math Department.
 It has been a great pleasure to work with him over the past year.
 I thank him for his leadership, and I am looking forward to working with him in the years to come,” Levy said.
 “I am also thankful to all my colleagues—students, staff, and faculty—for believing in me and for working as a team to better our department.
 We are facing great challenges ahead and I am confident that we will emerge stronger and better.”

 Levy’s year as interim chair has been a busy one.
 He hired four faculty members, including Bassam Fayad, who will be the inaugural holder of the Michael and Eugenia Brin Distinguished Chair of Mathematics.
-He also boosted the department’s fundraising efforts, securing the largest single gift in department history: a $6.5 million estate gift from Carol Fullerton, daughter of the late Nobel Laureate Herbert A. Hauptman (Ph.D. ’55, mathematics).
+He also boosted the department’s fundraising efforts, securing the largest single gift in department history: an estate gift from Carol Fullerton, daughter of the late Nobel Laureate Herbert A. Hauptman (Ph.D. ’55, mathematics).
 The gift establishes the Herbert A. Hauptman Endowed Graduate Fellowship Program.